disler/indydevtools/README.md

 - The best way to get started is to run `idt sps prompt -a "pyq" -p "reverse a string"` to see how the system works.
 - Then you can run `idt sps config` to view the configuration file and add your own prompt templates.
 - Since this is a CLI app, you can pipe the output of the prompt to a file, or to your clipboard, or right into another command.
 For example, you can run `idt sps prompt -a "pyq" -p "reverse a string" | pbcopy` to copy the output of the prompt to your clipboard and throw it into your code editor.
+- I recommend you setup .bashrc or .zshrc aliases to make it easier to run your favorite prompts after you've added them to the configuration file.

 #### Get Started
 1. Install IndyDevTools